I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 Are Dumbbell Shrugs Enough for Building Big Traps?

-Dumbbell shrugs are a good exercise for building traps, but they may not be enough on their own.
+Dumbbell shrugs are a good exercise for building traps, but they may not be enough.

 How to Target Your Lower Traps with Dumbbells